T.J. Yates exits game briefly for concussion evaluation

 Houston Texans quarterback T.J.
-Yates briefly left Monday's game against the Pittsburgh Steelers to undergo evaluation for a concussion during halftime.
+Yates briefly left Monday's 34-6 loss to the Pittsburgh Steelers to undergo evaluation for a concussion.

 Backup quarterback Taylor Heinicke replaced Yates for one play at the end of the second quarter and the Texans' first possession of the third quarter.
 Yates cleared concussion protocol a couple minutes after the second half started.